Abdullah Yusuf Azzam: Suspects

-Suspects in the assassination include competing Islamic militia leaders, such as Hekmatyar, as well as the CIA, the Mossad, and the KHAD.
+Suspects in the assassination include competing Islamist militia leaders, such as Hekmatyar, as well as the CIA, the Mossad, and KHAD.
+Following the assassination, the President of Afghanistan Mohammad Najibullah criticized Arab foreign fighters telling them to go do "jihad closer to home".
+Najibullah was a very active opponent of Wahhabism which he saw as contradictory to traditional Afghan values.
 Former FBI agent Ali Soufan mentioned in his book, The Black Banners, that Ayman al-Zawahiri is suspected of being behind the assassination.
 Azzam's son-in-law, Abdullah Anas, accused the Egyptian Islamic Jihad of killing his father-in-law for issuing a fatwa that "once the Russian were ejected from Afghanistan, it would not be permissible for us to take sides."

 Several associates of Azzam suspect the killing was part of a purge of those who favored moving the jihad to Palestine.
 In March 1991, Mustapha Shalabi, who ran the Maktab al-Khidmat, the Services Bureau in New York and was also "said to prefer a 'Palestine next' strategy, turned up dead in his apartment."
 He was replaced by Wadih el-Hage, who later became bin Laden's personal secretary.

 Osama bin Laden has also been accused of being a suspect in the murder, but seems to have remained on good terms with Azzam during this time.
-However, it was reported that Bin Laden and Azzam also had a major dispute on where Al Qaeda should focus their operations.
+However, it was reported that Bin Laden and Azzam also had a major dispute on where Al-Qaeda should focus their operations.
 Bin Laden favored using the organization to train fighters in various parts of the world while Azzam favored keeping the training camps in Afghanistan.
 Azzam also objected to Bin Laden's favoring of Hekmatyar.

 Yet another actor accused of the assassination is the Iranian Ministry of Intelligence, an active opponent of Wahhabism.
 In 2009, Jordanian double agent Humam Khalil Abu-Mulal al-Balawi claimed knowledge of Jordanian General Intelligence Directorate cooperation with the CIA to set up the assassination.

 Legacy

 After his death, Azzam's militant ideology and related paramilitary manuals were promoted through print and Internet media by Azzam Publications, a publishing house that operated from a London post office box and an Internet site.
 Both were shut down shortly after the September 11 attacks and are no longer active, though mirror sites persisted for some time afterwards.
-Babar Ahmad, the administrator of azzam.com, was extradited from the UK to the USA where he pleaded guilty to "conspiracy and providing material support to terrorism."
+Babar Ahmad, the administrator of azzam.com, was extradited from the United Kingdom to the United States where he pleaded guilty to "conspiracy and providing material support to terrorism."

-Azzam popularized the idea of armed Islamic struggle (which went on to be developed further by groups such as the Armed Islamic Group of Algeria (GIA)).
+Azzam popularized the idea of armed Islamic struggle (which went on to be developed further by groups such as the Armed Islamic Group of Algeria).
 Prior to his work, declarations of jihad in the twentieth century (such as against Israel) were essentially rhetorical and served more as a religious blessing of wars already declared and organized by secular bodies.
 But with his tireless travel and exhortation of activists, thousands of whom traveled to be trained and to fight in Afghanistan, what Azzam "called for actually came about".